turingschool/backend-curriculum-site/module4/projects/quantified-self/quantified-self.md

 ## Learning Goals

-- Walk in a Front-End Engineer's shoes
 - Basics of Javascript
 - jQuery based DOM traversal
 - jQuery based Event handling
-- jQuery based State management
+- AJAX calls to connect to a JS backend
+- Building an API in Node
 - Using pivotal tracker to manage a project with multiple developers
 - Using a production git workflow

 ## Challenges

-- Figure your life out without a back end
+- Create a full-stack JS application
 - Be able to organize your JS across different files
+- Make AJAX calls to connect your frontend with your backend
 - Handle events
 - Handle events on DOM elements that didn't exist at load
 - Manage state via jQuery